Monk (TV series): Home releases

 Universal Pictures Home Entertainment has released all eight seasons of Monk on DVD in Region 1.
-On October 5, 2010, Universal released Monk – The Complete Series: Limited edition boxset on DVD in Region 1, a 32-disc set featuring all eight seasons of the series, as well as special features and a collectible 32-page booklet.
+On October 5, 2010, Universal released Monk – The Complete Series: Limited Edition Box Set on DVD in Region 1, a 32-disc set featuring all eight seasons of the series, as well as special features and a collectible 32-page booklet.
+Kino Lorber released the entire series and the Mr. Monk's Last Case film in a Region A Blu-ray box set on December 16, 2025.

 In Australia, Seasons 1–5 were re-released in slimmer packaging in 2010.
 In 2017, all eight seasons were re-issued and distributed by Shock Entertainment (previous releases were Universal).